WalkerCodeRanger/WalkerCodeRanger.com/_posts/2015-08-29-learning-rust-modules.md

 This exposes the contents of the primes crate to your code in a module named `primes`.

-Something important to know that isn't stated in the [docs](https://doc.rust-lang.org/stable/book/crates-and-modules.html) right now is that many crates have dashes in their names, but dashes are not allowed in module names.
-Consequently, there is a special syntax for pulling in a crate with a dash in its name.
+Something important to know, that isn't stated in the [docs](https://doc.rust-lang.org/stable/book/crates-and-modules.html) right now, is that many crates have dashes in their names, but dashes are not allowed in module names.
+When using one of these crate you use the name with dashes in the `Cargo.toml` file like `media-types = "0.1.0"`.
+However, when referencing the crate from code, replace the dashes with underscores.
+You can also use `as` to bring any crate in as a different module name.

 {% highlight rust %}
-extern crate "media-types" as media_types;
+extern crate media_types as mt;
 {% endhighlight %}

-Note that in the module name after the `as` keyword we have replaced the dash in the crate name with an underscore to give a valid module name.
-This [may be changed](https://internals.rust-lang.org/t/pre-rfc-resolve-support-for-hyphens-in-crate-names/1459) in future versions of Rust.
+Note that the dash in the crate name is replaced with an underscore to give a valid module name.
+This also shows bringing the module name in as "mt".
+Older versions of Rust handled this differently, so you may see some examples with the old syntax that uses double quotes.
 </section>

 <section markdown="1">